Columbus, Ohio: Fairs and festivals

-Around the Fourth of July, Columbus hosts Red, White & Boom! on the Scioto riverfront downtown, attracting crowds of over 500,000 people and featuring the largest fireworks display in Ohio.
+Around the Fourth of July, Columbus hosts Red, White, and Boom! on the Scioto riverfront downtown, attracting crowds of over 500,000 people and featuring the largest fireworks display in the Midwest.
+The namesake of similar celebrations nationwide, the first originated in Columbus in 1981.

 The Short North is host to the monthly Gallery Hop, which attracts hundreds to the neighborhood's art galleries (which all open their doors to the public until late at night) and street musicians.
 The Hilltop Bean Dinner is an annual event held on Columbus's West Side that celebrates the city's Civil War heritage near the historic Camp Chase Cemetery.
 At the end of September, German Village throws an annual Oktoberfest celebration that features German food, beer, music and crafts.

 Columbus also hosts many conventions in the Greater Columbus Convention Center, a large convention center on the north edge of downtown.
 Completed in 1993, the 1.8 e6sqft convention center was designed by architect Peter Eisenman, who also designed the Wexner Center.